 - Cover them with blankets.
 You should always have an extra blanket in the car in the winter anyway, in case of an emergency breakdown, but the key benefit to layering them with multiple blankets is that you can remove each as the vehicle warms up.
 That way you keep the child from overheating.
 The number of blankets you use, obviously, depends on how cold it is and how long the drive is.

 - Cover them with their coat.
-They can either use their coat like a blanket or, if they’re older and want to be cool, they can wear it backwards.
+They can either use their coat like a blanket or, if they’re older and want to be cool, they can wear it backward.

 - Cover them with an attachable car-seat cover.
 This is the ideal choice for newborns and infants since it won’t bulk up around the face.
 Just make sure that it fits over the car seat and in no way attaches through the shoulder harnesses.